Investment Case Update: May 20, 2025

 What the Company Does

-Pinterest is a social media platform that targets 553 million monthly active users (MAUs) with ads, as users browse content (aka “Pins”) to curate products and bring their ideas to life.
-The platform’s core use cases are women’s fashion, home décor, and food & drinks, with emerging use cases in men’s fashion, auto, and travel.
+Pinterest is a social media platform of purchase intent, targeting 570 million monthly active users (MAUs) with ads.
+Users browse content (aka “Pins”) to curate products and bring their ideas to life in women’s fashion, home décor, and food & drinks, with emerging use cases in men’s fashion, auto, and travel.
 Unlike other social media platforms, targeted ads on Pinterest represent highly relevant product ideas that blend in with the content the underlying user is actually seeking (e.g. new outfit).
 Therefore, Pinterest showing more ads to a user can actually lead to increasing engagement levels, creating a positive feedback loop that benefits users and advertisers.
 The Performance+ product allows digital advertisers to automate and optimize spending across their digital marketing campaigns on the platform.

 Why We Own It

-Management also plans to gain operating leverage through AI-based efficiencies, diminished sales and marketing costs from scaling 3rd-party partnerships, and mid-teens revenue growth, as PINS progresses towards its medium-term target for low-30% Adjusted EBITDA margins (vs. 28% in 2024).
-Despite tangible growth levers and robust profitability, shares trade at a forward (FY25) EV/EBITDA multiple of 16.8x, or a ~35% discount to peers (RDDT, SNAP, META, GOOGL, TTD).
+PINS plans to gain operating leverage through AI-based efficiencies, diminished sales and marketing costs from scaling 3rd-party partnerships, and mid-teens revenue growth as it progresses towards its medium-term target for low-30% Adjusted EBITDA margins (vs. 28% in ‘24).
+Despite tangible growth levers and robust profitability, shares trade at a forward (FY26) EV/EBITDA multiple of 13.0x, or a ~28% discount to peers (RDDT, SNAP, META, GOOGL, TTD).

 How Management Allocates Capital

 Management’s top capital allocation priority is investing in product and technology innovation, or R&D, to support its rapidly scaling network and improve the user experience.
-With a net cash position of $2.5B and no debt, management should have ample capacity to tap into its $1.9B share buyback program (8% of market cap) while meeting the business’s relatively low reinvestment needs, and preserving some optionality for opportunistic mergers and acquisitions (M&A).
+With a net cash position of $2.6B and no debt, management should have ample capacity to tap into its $1.7B share buyback program (~8% of market cap) while meeting the business’s relatively low reinvestment needs, and preserving some optionality for opportunistic M&A.